SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 CONS:

-* compared to Python, Go is a less common programming language
-* arguments not in favor of this framework can also be derived from the [Non-Goals][e2e-frame-nongoals] description of the documentation:
+* arguments not in favor of this framework can be derived from the [Non-Goals][e2e-frame-nongoals] description of the documentation:
   * "no responsibility for bootstrapping or the execution of the tests themselves" can be ignored, as this is partly taken over by Sonobuoy
   * "no mock or fake cluster components" can be ignored, since the e2e tests of SCS should be used to test real clusters and their functionality
-  * for this test procedure, the Sonobuoy e2e plugin should be run in addition to the SCS kaas conformance tests
+  * for this test procedure, the Sonobuoy e2e plugin should be run in addition to the SCS KaaS conformance tests

 > proof of concept: `../Tests/kaas/kaas-sonobuoy-go-example-e2e-framework/`